 How to tile paint

 Tile paint is an easy and cost-effective way to freshen up a tired bathroom or kitchen splashback, without spending big.
-To ensure a professional finish, follow the simple steps in this video and you’ll be rewarded with a flawless finish, using White Knight Tile Paint and Primer.
+You can paint tiles in any colour you like and it’s an achievable DIY task, as long as you prepare right.
+To ensure a professional finish, follow these simple steps and be rewarded with a flawless finish.

-[00:02:31] Most people don’t realise that you can tint tile paint to literally any paint colour you like.
-Coat your roller, but don’t put a lot of paint on it.
-Make sure you tap the end so any excess comes off.
-Ok start with your grout lines first, follow through with your mini foam roller, do a zig-zag pattern just to get good coverage and good adhesion on your tiles.
+Step 7.
+Lightly coat your roller and tap the end so any excess comes off.
+Apply to the grout lines first then follow with your mini foam roller, doing a zig-zag pattern to get good coverage and adhesion on the tiles.

-[00:02:56] Now I’m going to follow through in one direction from top to bottom.
-Don’t press too hard on the roller; if you press too hard you’ll get paint marks and that will show up under your final coat.
-So just a nice, soft approach.
+Step 7.
+Then apply in a top to bottom direction.
+Don’t press too hard on the roller or you’ll get paint marks that will show up under your final coat.
+Wait six hours for the first coat to dry.

 Step 8.
 Repeat the process; give the tiles a very light sand again, then wipe with a clean cloth.

 Step 9.
 Apply your final coat.
 The manufacturers say to allow six hours to dry though overnight is recommended.
 You can use your bathroom or kitchen the next day but the tile paint does take a one week to fully cure so be super-careful with hard knocks because they’ll damage your tile paint.

 And that’s it, brand-new space without breaking the bank.
 Feeling inspired?
 Check out some of Cherie’s amazing renovations using tile paint and don’t forget to download your free How To Tile Paint eBook which goes into more detail about the process, including how to accurately measure your space so you know how much paint you’ll need to buy, and tips to help you maintain the painted tiles for years to come.

 The post was originally published in 2016 and updated for comprehensiveness.